MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/path-markup-syntax.md

 `V 90` is an example of a valid vertical line command.

+### Elliptical arc command

+The elliptical arc command creates an elliptical arc between the current point and the specified end point.
+The syntax for this command is: `A` *size* *rotationAngle* *isLargeArcFlag* *sweepDirectionFlag* *endPoint* or `a` *size* *rotationAngle* *isLargeArcFlag* *sweepDirectionFlag* *endPoint*.

+In this syntax:

+- `size` is a [`Size`](xref:Xamarin.Forms.Size) that represents the x- and y-radius of the arc.
+- `rotationAngle` is a `double` that represents the rotation of the ellipse, in degrees.
+- `isLargeArcFlag` should be set to 1 if the angle of the arc should be 180 degrees or greater, otherwise set it to 0.
+- `sweepDirectionFlag` should be set to 1 if the arc is drawn in a positive-angle direction, otherwise set it to 0.
+- `endPoint` is a [`Point`](xref:Xamarin.Forms.Point) to which the arc is drawn.

+`A 150,150 0 1,0 150,-150` is an example of a valid elliptical arc command.

+For information about creating an elliptical arc as a `PathGeometry` object, see [Create an ArcSegment](geometries.md#create-an-arcsegment).

 ### Cubic Bezier curve command

 The cubic Bezier curve command creates a cubic Bezier curve between the current point and the specified end point by using the two specified control point.
 The syntax for this command is: `C` *controlPoint1* *controlPoint2* *endPoint* or `c` *controlPoint1* *controlPoint2* *endPoint*.